fiskaltrust/rollout-doc/information-sources/documentation.md

 * helps you to understand our products
 * gives you and your staff the ability to accomplish tasks at hand
 * provides solutions when you encounter problems using our products
-* helps you to search and quickly find a specific section
+* allows you to search and quickly find a specific section
 * uses master data, which is fictitious, as far as possible

-The main points of the descriptions are based on the following sources
+These sources provided the basis for the main points of the description

 * fixing problems encountered during the development process
-* helping the end user understand the product
+* helping the end-user understand the product
 * helping PosCreators and PosDealers and the CST find relevant information

 ### General offers

-* Glossar: look for our [terminology here](https://docs.fiskaltrust.cloud/de/docs/faq/terms).
+* Glossary: look for our [terminology here](https://docs.fiskaltrust.cloud/de/docs/faq/terms).
 * Videos - Learn a concept by following a series of [videos](videos.md)
 * Scenarios - complete a task or achieve a given goal [here](../../technical-operations/scenarios).

 ### Tools in use

 We use [docusaurus](https://docusaurus.io/) for this documentation.
-Screenshots are done with [snagit](https://www.techsmith.com/screen-capture.html)
+We create and edit screenshots with [snagit](https://www.techsmith.com/screen-capture.html).
-Videos are edited with [camtasia](https://www.techsmith.com/video-editor.html)
+We edit our videos with [camtasia](https://www.techsmith.com/video-editor.html)